VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ![image](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/04c6681a-d3bf-46ba-a0a8-dcec454f1c1d)

-- **Chapter 1 - Windows NT Basics**: We take a look at the basics of Windows NT architecture that are necessary for this workshop.
+- **Chapter 1: Windows NT Basics**
+     - We take a look at the basics of Windows NT architecture that are necessary for this workshop.

-- **Chapter 2 - Windows OS System Calls**: What are system calls in general and why are the neccessary in Windows OS?
+- **Chapter 2: Windows OS System Calls**
+     - What are system calls in general and why are the neccessary in Windows OS?

-- **Chapter 3 - Concept of Direct Syscalls**: What are direct syscalls, how do they work and why have they been used by red teamers?
+- **Chapter 3: Concept of Direct Syscalls**
+     -  What are direct syscalls, how do they work and why have they been used by red teamers?

 - **Chapter 4: Win32-APIs**
      - We will create a shellcode dropper based on the Win32 APIs (high level APIs) and we will also analyse it.